 “Educational videos on YouTube are a very interesting format for the user, they are close, they have a fresh and entertaining style, they allow empathizing with the student and the fact that the video can be consulted as many times as you want is an advantage” explains Jose J. Priego, professor of Information and Communication Sciences Studies at the Open University of Catalunya (UOC).

-Faced with this scenario, it is not surprising that new informative figures have emerged such as edutubers, youtubers specialized in Education and outreach.
+Faced with this scenario, it is not surprising that new informative figures have emerged such as edutubers, and YouTubers specializing in Education and outreach.

-There are more and more classifications in the world of youtubers: infotainment (infotainment), gamer (gamer), food (foody), vlogger, etc. Although YouTube is the great reference, Instagram has also opened up to this trend.
+There are more and more classifications in the world of YouTubers: infotainment (infotainment), gamer (gamer), food (foody), vlogger, etc. Although YouTube is a great reference, Instagram has also opened up to this trend.
 The nutritionist Carlos Ríos, with 1,400,000 subscribers, speaks daily on his account about Nutrition and health education for the little ones.

 For example, getting to understand science in an easy and fun way is a challenge and a useful resource for many young people who are part of Generation Z. According to the study Beyond Millennial: The Next Generation of Learners, 59% of students aged 14 and 23 years old prefers to study on YouTube than to do it with textbooks.
 55% consider that audiovisual channels are an adequate source for their study.

-The ability and way these influencers have to communicate knowledge in a more attractive and effective way implies challenges and changes educational paradigms.
-For example, Apple’s methodologies with challenge-based learning and others such as active learning or flipped classrooms, recommended by Inaki Ortega, author of the book Generacion Z, and whose interview we reproduce in this special.
+The ability and way these influencers have to communicate knowledge in a more attractive and effective way imply challenges and changes in educational paradigms.
+For example, Apple’s methodologies with challenge-based learning and others such as active learning or flipped classrooms, recommended by Inaki Ortega, author of the book Generation Z, and whose interview we reproduce in this special.

 YouTube has been the platform that, thanks to the edutubers, responds to this demand, favoring participation and involvement by connecting audiovisual content with the learning needs of each user.